Paisley Currah: Academic affiliations

-For the 2024-2025 academic year, Currah is a member at the Institute for Advance Study in Princeton.
-Currah is professor of political science and women's & gender studies at Brooklyn College and the Graduate Center of the City University of New York.
+For the 2024–2025 academic year, Currah was a member at the Institute for Advanced Study in Princeton.
+Currah is professor of political science and women's and gender studies at Brooklyn College and the Graduate Center of the City University of New York.
 He served as the chair of the Department of Political Science from 2011 to 2014.
 He served as the executive director of the Center for Lesbian and Gay Studies at the City University of New York from 2003 to 2007.

 Currah serves or has served on the editorial boards of GLQ: A Journal of Lesbian and Gay Studies, Women's Studies Quarterly, the American Political Science Review, and Polity.
 His service on advisory boards has included: LGBT Social Science and Public Policy Center at Hunter College; Sexuality and the Law, Social Science Research Network; International Resource Network, a project hosted at the Center for Lesbian and Gay Studies and funded by the Ford Foundation; the University Consortium on Sexuality Research and Training.
-He is also an adjunct professor for the Columbia University Institute for the Study of Human Rights.
+He served as a visiting adjunct professor for the Columbia University Institute for the Study of Human Rights and the Women's and Gender Studies Program at Barnard College between 2009 and 2023.